19 OF THE BEST WATER PARKS, OUTDOOR AND PADDLING POOLS IN LONDON

 The best thing about the Southbank location is the Southbank itself - operating a wonderful food market every weekend and bank holiday, with all the family-friendly chains at the riverside ground level, with toilets, a sandpit in summer, skateboard park and good coffee at Beany Green, everyone will be kept happy.
-Wet, yes, but happy.

 Diana Memorial Fountains - open 10am to 8pm

-Located in Hyde Park on the banks of the Serpentine, this once-controversial behemoth opened in 2004.
+Located in Hyde Park on the banks of London’s Serpentine, this once-controversial behemoth opened in 2004.
 Made from 545 Cornish granite stones, it was designed ‘to express Diana’s spirit and love of children’.

 Edmond J Safra Fountain Court, Somerset House - open until 11pm

 The courtyard, surrounded by 19th century buildings, contains a lively fountain featuring 55 jets, a terraced cafe and a glorious restaurant if you are feeling flash.

 The Merchant Square spiralling fountains are designed to get your kids properly wet and are surrounded by grassy green spaces perfect for drying out on later.

-A mix of families, cool fashion students and commuters populate the courtyard of the Central Saint Martins former warehouse space, with the kid’s fountain located alongside lovely restaurants and places to grab a proper coffee.
+A mix of families, cool fashion students and commuters populate the courtyard of the Central Saint Martins former warehouse space, with the water fountain for kids located alongside lovely restaurants and places to grab a proper coffee.

 For even more fun, you can download the Granary Squirt app, where from 4pm-5pm, you and up to eight of your assembled crew can control the fountains from your phone.

-A favourite of everyone, from visiting celebs who take their kids there (I’ve seen Cate Blanchett, Penelope Cruz and Javier Bardem, Hugh Grant, Jennifer Connelly and Paul Bettany, Eva Herzigova and Jade Parfitt), those who trek there from out of London, and the people who live close enough for it to be the default afternoon lazy choice, the locally known Pirate Park has all important water play features, as well as everything else.
+Not many parks offer water play via a paddling pool but this is a favourite of everyone, from visiting celebs who take their kids there (I’ve seen Cate Blanchett, Penelope Cruz and Javier Bardem, Hugh Grant, Jennifer Connelly and Paul Bettany, Eva Herzigova and Jade Parfitt), those who trek there from out of London, and the people who live close enough for it to be the default afternoon lazy choice, the locally known Pirate Park has all important water play features, as well as everything else.

 It’s not a pool, more a puddle, but when enough kids start bringing buckets and empty coffee cups filled with water and start filling up the troughs, it gets wet, as do they.

 It is free, with changing rooms and a guard, and outside it has a proper playground, sandpit and toddler area.
 Walking distance from Portobello Road, afterwards you can head there for a street stall lunch (we love the Vietnamese bahn mi).

-When you’ve finished ransacking the place on one of the V&A’s informative-but-fun kid’s treasure hunts or managed to persuade your slightly older ones to take a tour with you around the galleries with the guides, step outside, reward everyone with an ice cream, toss your shoes and have a proper paddle.
-The steps lead in, so smaller kids can take it gradually.
+When you’ve finished ransacking the place on one of the V&A’s informative-but-fun kid’s treasure hunts or managed to persuade your slightly older ones to take a tour with you around the galleries with the guides, step outside, reward everyone with an ice cream, toss your shoes and have a proper splash and play in the outdoor paddling pool.

 It’s a sophisticated crowd; prime the kids that the V&A isn’t a place for full-on water wars (we’ve had a few tuts over the years) but once the sun is shining and the splashing is reasonably contained, it’s a perfect inner city London pond featuring more art and design than any of us deserve.